jtlapp/subtap/README.md

 ## Running a Debugger

 You can connect a debugger to `subtap` to step through tests as they run.
-Use `--debug` to break only at breakpoints you set, such as by breaking on the `debugger` statement.
-Use `--debug-brk` to break at the start of each root subtest as well.
+Use `--debug-brk` to break at the start of each root subtest.
+Use `--debug` to break only at your breakpoints, such as those of `debugger` statements.
 By combining `--debug-brk` with `-r<m>` you can walk the debugger through only root subtests of your choosing.

 The debugger runs as a separate process from `subtap`.
 The following steps explain the use of `subtap` with node's built-in debugger: